metaplex-foundation/aura/consistency_check/README.md

 There are two threads spawned.
 One to check NFTs and one to check fungible tokens.

-Parameter inner workers points how many threads each of that worker going to use to check if account is in DB.
+The parameter `inner-workers` points to how many threads each of those workers is going to use to check if the account is in the DB.

-After launch it will show progress bar which shows how many assets iterated over.
-So that counter shows amount of keys in a snapshot but not number of NFTs.
+After launch, it will show a progress bar which shows how many assets have been iterated over.
+So that counter shows the number of keys in a snapshot but not the number of NFTs.

 Once it finishes its job it will create three files: `missed_asset_data.csv`, `missed_mint_info.csv`, `missed_token_acc.csv`.

-Missed asset data file contains NFTs for which we missed asset data.
-Asset data is complete details about NFT.
+The Missed asset data file contains NFTs for which we missed asset data.
+Asset data is complete details about the NFT.

-Missed mint info file contains mint addresses which we missed.
+The Missed mint info file contains mint addresses that we missed.

-Missed token acc file contains token accounts addresses which we missed.
+The Missed token acc file contains token account addresses that we missed.